 Nerfing the Casters:

-– Don’t allow bonus spells slots for high attributes (and don’t lynch me for suggesting it).
+Don’t allow bonus spells slots for high attributes (and don’t lynch me for suggesting it).
 Casters get enough benefit from their primary stat as it is.
+The idea of limited-but-gamechanging effects of spells is more balanced the less frequently it can be used.

 My Own Thoughts and Comments